Vehicular Energy Network: Introduction

 \section{Introduction}

-The smart grid potentially revolutionizes the power system by incorporating many new components, such as renewable energy, demand response, smart meters, smart appliances, electric vehicles (EVs), and energy storage.
-There have been plenty of smart grid projects, spawning many brilliant ideas.
-Many of them can produce excellent results, but most of them have not been implemented due to power reliability and security reasons.
+The smart grid spawns many innovative ideas and applications, potentially revolutionizing the power system.
+Unfortunately, many of these new ideas cannot be easily integrated into the existing power system due to power system constraints.
+One such constraint is the lack of capacity to transport renewable energy, typically in remote areas, to the urban centers.
 Any new smart grid design needs to be thoroughly tested and demonstrated to be fool-proof before being integrated into the real power system.
-Below we give some examples of complications when implementing new smart grid ideas:
+Some examples of complications are given below: